titaniumnetwork-dev/alloy/README.md

 If your gonna have an external website redirect to this proxy.
 Then we recommend you have the value base64 encoded and redirected to `/alloy?url=` then value.

+# Deploying to Heroku:

+If your gonna be hosting this on something like Heroku.
+You need to make sure SSL mode is turned off so this will work.

 # Known websites that work

 - Google Search